muturi-cyber/-CULINARY-CONNECT/README.md

 Implementing these models in a real-world food app can boost user engagement, improve satisfaction, and increase retention rates.

 ---

+## RECOMMENDATION

+Marketing Focus

+Promote highly rated and calorie-dense recipes to attract food enthusiasts.

+Highlight these recipes in advertisements, social media, and promotional campaigns.

+User Insights & Review Analysis

+Analyze negative reviews across different rating ranges to identify recurring issues.

+Focus on reviews from 2013-2018 to detect significant shifts in sentiment and trends.

+Health-Conscious Options

+Introduce low-calorie and nutrient-rich alternatives to cater to health-conscious consumers.

+---

 ## NEXT STEP